atao60/socket-io-typescript-chat/README.md

 ```bash
 npm start
 ```
 Your browser will open a view with the following URL: [http://localhost:4200](http://localhost:4200/).

 With [concurrently](https://github.com/kimmobrunfeldt/concurrently), both client and server sides are launched with Angular build, TypeScript compiler and Express server.

 The `socket.io` server will be running on port `3000`.

-Angular and Express files are being watched.
-Any change automatically creates a new bundle, restart Express server and reload your browser.
+Both client side (Angular) and server side (Express) files are being watched.
+Any change automatically either restarts the Express server or reloads your browser.

 ## Running tests